Art & Design

 Japan's 20th UNESCO World Heritage site

 In 2016, this museum became Tokyo's first World Cultural Heritage site and the country's 20th UNESCO site because of its design from Le Corbusier.
-As one of the most famous and successful architects of the 20th century, 17 of his works in seven countries were added to the list, and this museum is the only one in Asia.
+As one of the most influential architects of the 20th century, 17 of his works in seven countries were added to the list.

 Many of the features that make Le Corbusier's work famous are apparent.
 Perhaps less obvious, but just as important, the floor-to-ceiling windows and the use of varying ceiling heights in the same room are typical of his style.
 Le Corbusier's key concept of the Modulor, as expressed here, make the building seem both roomy and intimate.